Important Information About Application/Examination Procedures at WIU

 Western Illinois University provides employment opportunities for qualified persons with disabilities.
 If you require special assistance, please contact Human Resources in advance.

 Western Illinois University has a strong institutional commitment to diversity.
 In that spirit, we are particularly interested in receiving applications from a broad spectrum of people including women, minorities, and persons with disabilities.

 Civil Service examinations are administered by appointment only.
-Tests are typically administered at 7:15 a.m., 8:15 a.m. and 1:15 p.m. in Room 10, Sherman Hall.
+Tests are typically administered on Mondays and Tuesdays at 8:30 a.m. and 1:00 p.m. in Room 10, Sherman Hall.
 In some instances it may be necessary to conduct a mass testing in order to accommodate all interested applicants.
 Pencils, pens, scratch paper, calculators, and code books (when code books are applicable) are provided.